 These basic give-get exchanges are supported by a number of other business activities.
 For example, S&S may need to answer a number of customer inquiries and check inventory levels before it can make a sale.
 Likewise, it may have to check customer credit before a credit sale is made.
-Accounts receivable will have to be increased each time a credit sale is made expenditure cycle - Activities associated with purchasing inventory for resale or raw materials in exchange for cash or a future promise to pay cash.
+Accounts receivable will have to be increased each time a credit sale is made and decreased each time a customer payment is received.
+Table 1-3 lists the major activities in each transaction cycle.

-production or conversion cycle -Activities associated with using labor, raw materials, and equipment to produce finished goods.
+production or conversion cycle -Activities associated with using labor, raw materials and equipment to produce finished goods.

-human resources/payroll

-cycle - Activities associated with hiring, training, compensating, evaluating, promoting, and terminating employees.
+human resources/payroll cycle -Activities associated with hiring, training, compensating, evaluating, promoting, and terminating employees.

-financing cycle - Activities associated with raising money by selling shares in the company to investors and borrowing money as well as paying dividends and interest general ledger and reporting system - Information-processing operations involved in updating the general ledger and preparing reports for both management and external parties.
+financing cycle - Activities associated with raising money by selling shares in the company to investors and borrowing money as well as paying dividends and interest.